|

 Cut Down

 I had known all along that this was the purpose of the Christmas tree farm.
-Now it suddenly occurred to me that the only reason these trees were planted was to die.
+However, driving to church that particular day made it suddenly occur to me that the only reason these trees were planted was to die.

 “…’I was born for this, and I have come into the world for this: to testify to the truth…'”